St Michael's Church, Tretire with Michaelchurch

-St Michael's Church is a redundant Anglican church in Tretire with Michaelchurch, Herefordshire, England.
+St Michael's Church is a redundant Anglican church in the hamlet of Michaelchurch in the parish of Tretire with Michaelchurch, Herefordshire, England.
 It is recorded in the National Heritage List for England as a designated Grade II listed building, and is under the care of the Churches Conservation Trust.
 It is in an isolated position in a field some 5 mi to the west of Ross-on-Wye.
 The church is notable for its 13th-century wall paintings, and the presence of a reconstructed Roman altar.

 History

 It is said that the church was founded by Herwald, Bishop of Llandaff in 1056.
 Alterations were made to it in the 13th and 17th centuries, and the church was restored in the late 19th or early 20th century.
 In 1830, Rev John Webb, the rector, discovered outside a cottage a rectangular stone with a depression on its top that was being used as a mortar.
 He realised that it was a Roman altar stone, and then found the stem and the base of the altar in the blocked north doorway of the church.
 The pieces were moved to the church at Tretire, a nearby village, but were returned to Michaelchurch in 1908.
 The church was declared redundant on 28 July 1972, and was vested in the Churches Conservation Trust on 13 November 1973.